If you have questions about holding a special event, please contact:

 Special events are a way for the community to come together and celebrate.
 Special events include weddings, sporting competitions and races, concerts and festivals, cultural celebrations, parades, and even memorial services.
-In the SLRD, a special event requires a permit if 200 or more people attend.

 - Class I - Events with 200 - 499 attendees

 - Class II - Events with 500 - 999 attendees